 Almost ready!
 Keep on track by making sure to:

 • Set Up Mail Forwarding: Contact the post office and begin forwarding your mail to your new address.
+Typically, this is as simple as filling out a change of address card and dropping it in the mail.

-• Pack a “Move in Box”: In this box, place easy snacks, one-pot meals, a pot and a wooden spoon, durable cups, plates and silverware, napkins, paper towels, a first aid kit, toiletries and Kleenex.
+• Pack a “Move in Box”: In this box, place easy snacks, one-pot meals, a pot and a wooden spoon, durable cups, plates and silverware, napkins, paper towels, a first aid kit, toiletries, and Kleenex.
+When you’re exhausted from moving, you’ll be grateful to have some necessities and ingredients for a home-cooked meal on hand.

 • Clean Your Car: If you’re driving, clean your car.
 If it’s getting picked up for shipment, clean your car.
 If you’re selling it, clean your car.
 Basically, clean your car.
+It’ll make you feel better and give you peace of mind!

 • Sell Your Car: If you’ve planned to sell your car, transact now and schedule pickup for later.